Search: 3045 results

 Therefore I considered [it] necessary to urge the brothers that they should go on ahead to you and make arrangements in advance for your generous gift that was promised previously, so this would be prepared as a generous gift and not as grudgingly granted.

-Each person should do as he has decided in his heart—not reluctantly or out of necessity, for God loves
+Each one [should give] as he has decided in his heart, not {reluctantly} or from compulsion, for God loves a cheerful giver.

 And having in readiness to avenge every imperfect instruction, when your obedience should be completed.